lzim/teampsd/vignettes/markdownlint_guide.md

 output: .md
 ---

+THIS IS A TEST FILE l l l l l

 This vignette describes the steps necessary to edit/add rules to  the `.markdownlint.yml` file in the root of the repository.

 For a video, click [here](https://youtu.be/dhrLOyaFDSg).